parmes/parmes/solfec-1.0/theory/solvers.rst

 attempts to balance the amount of computations needed to hide the communication (e.g. the larger the :math:`Top_{i}` set is, the larger the :math:`Inner2_{i}` set becomes).
 It should be noted that the convergence criterion in line 13 is global across all processors.

-In :ref:`User Manual Solvers Section <solfec-user-solvers>` several variants of the parallel Gauss--Seidel algorithm are listed.
+In :ref:`User Manual Solvers Section <solfec-1.0-user-solvers>` several variants of the parallel Gauss--Seidel algorithm are listed.
 Algorithm **PARALLEL_GS** corresponds to the FULL variant.
 We might like to relax the bottleneck of **LOOP** in line 8 of **PARALLEL_GS** by replacing it with

 8.1 :math:`\,\,` SWEEP :math:`\left(Middle_{i}\right)` |br|